Training for Faculty Teaching Online or Hybrid Courses

 The purpose of this policy is to meet the Interregional Guidelines for the Evaluation of Distance Education provided in the State Authorization Reciprocity Agreement (SARA), to support online best practices to enhance the student experience, and to curate sustainable practices for the development, support, and maintenance of online programming.

-All current policies regarding academic freedom and intellectual property remain in effect and will work in tandem with this new policy.
+All current policies regarding academic freedom and intellectual property remain in effect and will work in tandem with this policy.

 Faculty members teaching online or hybrid courses are required to demonstrate proficiency in the University’s designated learning management system (LMS) and in online teaching techniques and pedagogy.
 These demonstrations will be most beneficial when completed prior to the semester in which the faculty member will be teaching online.